raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 : The (optional) first TLV in a DSO response.

 Response Additional TLV:
-: Any TLVs in a DSO response that follow the Response Primary TLV.
+: Any TLVs in a DSO response that follow the (optional) Response Primary TLV.

 inactivity timer:
-: the time since the most recent non-keepalive message was sent (on the client) or received (on the server).
+: the time since the most recent non-keepalive DNS message was sent or received.
 (see {{inactivetimer}})

 keepalive timer:
-: the time since the most recent message was sent (on the client) or received (on the server).
+: the time since the most recent DNS message was sent or received.
 (see {{keepalivetimer}})

 session timeouts: